If I have just 3 days there

 Stuff like the pagoda remains open during this time.

-Also Benh Thanh market seems to close around 5 or 6ish, I had assumed it would be open till late like all the shops, and the markets in other Vietnamese cities, but it is not so. about 8 years ago
+Also Benh Thanh market seems to close around 5 or 6ish, I had assumed it would be open till late like all the shops, and the markets in other Vietnamese cities, but it is not so. over 8 years ago

 be careful of taxi scams and teh cyclo drivers, ho chi minh city is a great place